six2dez/reconftw/README.md

 # Axiom Support :cloud:

 ![](https://i.ibb.co/Jzrgkqt/axiom-readme.png)

 > Check out the wiki section for more info [Axiom Support](https://github.com/six2dez/reconftw/wiki/5.-Axiom-version)

 - As reconFTW actively hits the target with a lot of web traffic, hence there was a need to move to Axiom distributing the work load among various instances leading to reduction of execution time.
 - During the configuration of axiom you need to select `reconftw` as provisoner.
 - You can create your own axiom's fleet before running reconFTW or let reconFTW to create and destroy it automatically just modifying reconftw.cfg file.

+# Faraday Support :computer:
+- For Faraday community support, you need to install Faraday by yourself, authenticate in faraday-cli and set the workspace both in the config file and in the faraday-cli.

 # Sample video